 Annual Rock Climbing Closure Update

-Rock climbing closures are now in place for the 2016 season at Moro Rock in Sequoia National Park.
+Rock climbing closures for the 2016 season have been lifted at Moro Rock in Sequoia National Park.
 We thank you for your cooperation as we worked to protect nesting peregrine falcons.

 Peregrine falcons historically nested on Moro Rock, and since nearing extinction due to DDT, they are back!
 Peregrines can be very sensitive to human activity around their nest area and may abandon the nest if disturbed.
 Nest sites will be monitored to provide current information on nesting and to ensure prompt re-opening of these areas.
 Closures are subject to changes based on current nesting status.